br3ndonland/inboard/docs/environment.md

 `RELOAD_EXCLUDES` _(new in inboard 0.11)_

--   Glob pattern indicating files to exclude when watching for changes with watchgod, formatted as comma-separated string.
+-   Glob pattern indicating files to exclude when watching for changes, formatted as comma-separated string.
 -   Default: not set (the value is set by `uvicorn.config.Config`)
 -   Custom: `"*[Dd]ockerfile"`